-Parents, guardians, or adult students must be notified in writing at a time during a grading period when it is apparent that the student may fail or is doing "Unsatisfactory" work in any course or grade assignment.
+Parents, guardians, or adult students must be notified during a grading period when it is apparent that the student may fail or is doing "Unsatisfactory" work in any course or grade assignment.
 It is imperative that contact take place to allow for an opportunity to use intervention strategies to correct deficiencies in academic areas.
 An acknowledgement of such notification should be obtained, if possible.